 Please see specific skill restrictions below for each category.
 These restrictions must be followed whether a song/pom competitor is in a Song/Pom Game Day category or a combined routine under one of the Cheer Game Day categories.
 All skills should be carefully reviewed and supervised by a qualified adult advisor/director/coach.

 A. Categories/Divisions

-There are three stand-alone categories and one all-in-one category.
-Qualification to attend Spirit and Jr. Nationals is required to compete in any of the stand-alone Game Day categories below.
-Qualification is not required for teams attending Collegiate Championships.
+There is an all-in-one category.
+Qualification to attend Spirit Nationals is required to compete in Game Day.
+All-In-One Performance (performed in this order -- Fight Song/Spirit Raising/Performance Routine)

-- Fight Song

-- Spirit Raising (Band Chant)

-- Performance Routine

-- All-In-One Performance (performed in this order -- Fight Song/Spirit Raising (Band Chant)/Performance Routine)